 As a composer his tunes have been recorded by some of the folk scene’s greatest artists as well as taken on board as the theme tune to Sky Sports’ SPL Football coverage.
 After releasing his highly acclaimed debut album “Hello World” in 2010 he is currently working on a follow up in 2019.

 Lorne MacDougall, from Carradale in Kintyre, is a contemporary piper and multi-instrumentalist known for seamlessly integrating his sounds into movie soundtracks with credits including “Brave”, “Whisky Galore” and “How to Train Your Dragon 2” and to cult British television shows like “Doctor Who” and “Thunderbirds”.
-He performs regularly with the pioneering traditional folk band The Tannahill Weavers, piping supergroup Tryst and co-produced and performed all releases from the masters of modern bagrock, the Red Hot Chilli Pipers.
+He toured for 5 years with the pioneering traditional folk band The Tannahill Weavers, piping supergroup Tryst and co-produced and performed all releases from the masters of modern bagrock, the Red Hot Chilli Pipers.